GTU Title IX Coordinators

 GTU Non-Discrimination Policy

+As a community of scholars devoted to research, learning and teaching, the GTU is committed to creating and maintaining an environment free of all forms of harassment, exploitation, and intimidation.
 Every member of the GTU community should be aware that such behavior is prohibited by law and school policy.
-The GTU will take prompt action to prevent, correct, and discipline behavior that is found to violate school policy, where appropriate, in the judgment of GTU.
+The GTU will not tolerate sexual misconduct or harassment in any form, including acquaintance or date rape or violence, sexual assault, stalking or domestic violence.
+The GTU will take appropriate action to prevent, correct, and discipline behavior that is found to violate school policy or laws proscribing such activity.

 Title IX Coordinator